-MyHealth Health and Wellness You and your family members have access to MyHealth, A nationally acclaimed health and wellness program.
+My Health Health and Wellness You and your family members have access to MyHealth, A nationally acclaimed health and wellness program.
 MyHealth guides and motivates you to live your healthiest life possible through online programs, tools, and over-the-phone advice.
 MyHealth was developed by UPMC, one of the nation's top hospital systems.
 This gives us in-house expertise in condition management and lifestyle behavior change that no other health plan can match.
-MyHealth includes: • MyHealth OnLine • MyHealth Questionnaire • MyHealth Community • Health Coaching • MyHealth Advice Line For detailed descriptions, see below.
-MyHealth OnLine MyHealth OnLine is where you can go every day for practical tips, tools, and strategies for better health.
+MyHealth includes: MyHealth Questionnaire MyHealth Community Health Coaching MyHealth Advice Line MyHealth OnLine MyHealth OnLine is where you can go every day for practical tips, tools, and strategies for better health.
 You can also find a doctor, view your medical history, and get information on your health plan benefits.
 The site keeps all your health information, all in one place.
 At MyHealth OnLine, you can: Earn and track your reward dollars, so you know exactly how much you have in your account to spend on health care.
 (Remember, with HealthyU, you earn reward dollars when you do healthy activities throughout the year.)
-Enjoy discounts and savings: MyHealth Rewards focuses on great discounts at health- and wellness-related retailers such as gyms, spas, salons, health food stores, sporting goods stores, and more.
+Enjoy discounts and savings: Health and Wellness Discounts focuses on great discounts at health- and wellness-related retailers such as gyms, spas, salons, health food stores, sporting goods stores, and more.
 Manage your health care information: Access your doctor's contact information, plan benefits, research prescription and treatment options, savings information, and view your spending summary and claims.
 You can even order a new member ID card if you lose it.
 You can also chat online with a Health Care Concierge or Health Coach, read blogs from health experts, get advice on medical screenings and healthy activities, and set personal goals for managing your health.
 To get the most out of your benefits, log in to MyHealth OnLine at www.upmchealthplan.com/FEHB.
-To create an account click on Sign Up and use the number on your member ID card to MyHealth Questionnaire register.
+To create an account click on Sign Up and use the number on your member ID card to My Health Questionnaire register.
 Once you log in to My Health OnLine, complete your My Health Questionnaire.
 Not only will you earn reward dollars in your Health Incentive Account, but your answers generate a simple summary of your current health status and customize My Health OnLine with activities that benefit you the most.
-MyHealth Rewards You and your family can receive discounts through My Health Rewards.
+Health and Wellness Discounts You and your family can receive discounts through Health and Wellness Discounts.